-Finally, optical dressing field could be applied to generate desirable structures of spin polarization, spin texture, topology and spin-orbit coupling \,\cite{ghorashi2025dynamical, fu2026floquet, liu2026light, zhu2025floquet}, RKKY interaction \cite{yarmohammadi2025anisotropic,li2026rkky, ke2024floquet} in various low-dimensional lattices, including altermangets.
+Finally, optical dressing field could be applied to generate desirable structures of spin polarization, spin texture, topology, and spin-orbit coupling \,\cite{ghorashi2025dynamical, fu2026floquet, liu2026light, zhu2025floquet}, RKKY interaction \cite{yarmohammadi2025anisotropic,li2026rkky, ke2024floquet} in various low-dimensional lattices, including altermangets.

-The remaining part of the present paper is organized as follows: we begin with presenting a complete formalism for the low-energy Hamiltonian, electronic states and the corresponding energy spectrum of altermagnets with $d_{x^2-y^2}$ and $d_{xy}$ pairing symmetries in Section \ref{sec2}.
-We also discuss the proposed experimental setup for the considered two-dimensional altermagnetic material with gate voltage induced spin-orbit coupling and external off-resonance high-frequency dressing field.
+The remaining part of the present paper is organized as follows: we begin with presenting a complete formalism for the low-energy Hamiltonian, electronic states, and the corresponding energy spectrum of altermagnets with $d_{x^2-y^2}$ and $d_{xy}$ pairing symmetries in Section \ref{sec2}.
+We also discuss the proposed experimental setup for the two-dimensional altermagnetic material with gate-voltage-induced spin-orbit coupling and an external off-resonance high-frequency dressing field.
 Section \ref{sec3} is concerned with presenting our results for the electron dressed states for altermagnet exposed to various types of an isotropic dressing field with $\beta \neq 1$.
 We discuss in detail all the novel properties in contrast to the previously considered circularly polarized light.
-The detailed derivations of all these electronic states, energy spectrum, and bandgaps is presented in Appendix \ref{apb}.
-Next, we calculate and present the detailed numerical results for different types of energy dispersions, as well as their constant-energy cuts (showing the angular dependence of the obtained spectrum) in Section \ref{sec4}.
+The detailed derivations of all these electronic states, energy spectrum, and band gaps are presented in Appendix \ref{apb}.
+Next, we present detailed numerical results for different types of energy dispersions, along with their constant-energy cuts (showing the angular dependence of the obtained spectrum), in Section \ref{sec4}.
 Finally, in section \ref{sec5}, we provide the final concluding remarks, emphasizing the significance of our findings.
-The research outlook and potential future directions are discussed , highlighting the importance of the original results for the field and inspiring further investigation.
-A comprehensive, unified expression for calculating energy dispersions for all types of spin-1/2 Hamiltonian, which is also applicable to qubit states, is presented and explained in Appendix \ref{apa}.
+The research outlook and potential future directions are discussed.
+A comprehensive, unified expression for calculating energy dispersions for all types of spin-1/2 Hamiltonians, which is also applicable to qubit states together with the derivation of the Berry curvature, is presented and explained in Appendix \ref{apa}.